Smart6502/plutonem/README.md

 3. Link all of the library object files generated, for example:
 ```
-$ gcc -o program program.c -L<path to where libpluto.a is located> -lpluto
+$ gcc -o program program.c -L<path to the FOLDER where libpluto.a is located> -lpluto
 ```

 4. You're done!
 Just run your program now!